Candidate Disposition Requirement

 The evaluation of the candidate's Professional Disposition - Level 2 is completed by two people:

-The first person (Rater) requirement needs to be a Cal U faculty member from a required course in the student’s major and one that the student has already taken.
+The raters are Cal U faculty members from required courses in the student’s major and ones that the student has already taken.
 For the Secondary Education majors, this includes both Secondary Education courses and content area courses.
 For example, a Secondary Education major with a concentration in Biology can choose either a professor from one of their Secondary Education courses and/or from a Biology courses.
 This course/faculty selection is made by the candidate.

 To start the process of requesting the completion of these two Professional Dispositions/evaluations, the student/candidate will email Professional Dispositions at firstname.lastname@example.org with the following information: